 It’s a tradition by now: I stay at home and the evening winds up special not because my plans are, but because one year is ending while another one begins.
 This time, the midnight show was a good pretext to reach for the new camera.
 I fired away indiscriminately, hoping for a few keepers and expecting the expected.
 Instead, I got this: corkscrew smoke plumes and a record not of the rainbow festivity on display, but rather of the noise, dust and odor.
 A beautiful one, to be sure, but the uncut truth, just the same.

 The remaining three hundred photos were unworthy of sharing or even keeping in my archive.
-Seriously, this is the one out of hundreds, recorded ninety-one seconds into 2018 with the Fujifilm XT-20 and the 90mm/f2.0.
+Seriously, this is the one, recorded ninety-one seconds into 2018 with the Fujifilm XT-20 and the 90mm/f2.0.
 If it’s an omen, let’s hope it’s a good one.